 It had a hotel, power station, Restaurants, blacksmith, post office and a round house for the locomotives that pulled the trains loaded with logs from the surrounding forests.
 A few old buildings still stand today and you can still see where the homes were located.
 It has mostly returned to forest though.

 Miracle Beach is just a short drive away, this is a premier beach and park, there are lots of campsites here along with a nature house and many trails, a great place to spend the day.
-I enjoy walking along the beach trail, earlier this year, 2016, my wife and l witnessed a herring spawn and were amazed at the amount of birds who came to be part of the feast, its was an incredible sight to see.
+I enjoy walking along the beach trail, earlier this year, 2016, my wife and l witnessed a herring spawn and were amazed at the number of birds who came to be part of the feast, it was an incredible sight to see.

-My older sister farmed in the area for years before her passing and i was able to enjoy the hospitality of this wonderful community many times.
+My older sister farmed in the area for years before her passing and I was able to enjoy the hospitality of this wonderful community many times.
 My family were avid horsemen and spent as much time on the backside of horse’s as possible.
-The movie “The 13th Warrior starring Antonio Banderas was partially filmed at my sisters location, using the barn to recreate the interior of the lodge used in the movie, my nieces were in charge of the horse’s used in the movie.
+The movie “The 13th Warrior starring Antonio Banderas was partially filmed at my sister’s location, using the barn to recreate the interior of the lodge used in the movie, my nieces were in charge of the horse’s used in the movie.
 Was quite a thrill for them.